Mo Farah: Supplement infusion 'not recorded properly by UK Athletics'

 Both Salazar and Farah have strenuously denied breaking any rules.

-Despite having provided "information" to Usada on the infusion the BBC understands that UKA may not have recorded all data properly.
+Despite having provided "information" to Usada on the infusion, the BBC understands that UKA may not have recorded all data properly.

 A UKA spokesperson told the BBC it had fully co-operated with the anti-doping authorities and had provided "information" relating to the infusion, including the amounts, to the doping authorities.

-UKA did not directly answer repeated requests from the BBC for detail about whether medical protocols on record keeping were followed over the infusion, which was given to Farah ahead of his London Marathon debut in 2014.
+UKA did not directly answer repeated requests from the BBC for detail about whether medical protocols on record-keeping were followed over the infusion, which was given to Farah before his London Marathon debut in 2014.

-The BBC understands, however, that UKA staff failed to centrally log key data into the UKA system, and investigators have therefore been unable to establish beyond doubt what the infusion levels were.
+The BBC understands, however, that staff failed to centrally log key data into the UKA system, and investigators have therefore been unable to establish beyond doubt what the infusion levels were.

+Speaking at the Tackling Doping in Sport conference on Wednesday, Ukad chief executive Nicole Sapstead highlighted the importance of "accurate and timely record-keeping".

+She said: "It is vitally important that all sports governing bodies keep their medical records up to date for their athletes.
+It protects your organisation and your athletes."

-According to a leaked Usada interim report, passed by the Fancy Bears hacking group to the Sunday Times Insight team, Farah's L-carnitine infusion remains under investigation by Usada to evaluate whether it broke World Anti-Doping Agency rules on infusion limits.
+According to a leaked Usada interim report, passed by the Fancy Bears hacking group to the Sunday Times Insight team, Farah's L-carnitine infusion remains under investigation by Usada to evaluate whether it broke World Anti-Doping Agency (Wada) rules on infusion limits.

-A spokesperson for Farah said the infusion and was "well below" the 50millilitre limit permitted under the Wada code.
+A spokesperson for Farah said the infusion was "well below" the 50 millilitre limit permitted under the Wada code.

-The Usada report centres on claims a number of athletes at Salazar's Nike Oregon Project were given infusions of the chemical L-carnitine - a naturally-occurring amino acid often prescribed as a supplement for heart and muscle disorders.
+The Usada report centres on claims a number of athletes at Salazar's Nike Oregon Project were given infusions of the chemical L-carnitine - a naturally occurring amino acid often prescribed as a supplement for heart and muscle disorders.

 Although not banned by Wada, infusions of more than 50ml in the space of six hours are prohibited.

 The interim report cites evidence that many of the L-carnitine infusions carried out by Salazar on some of his athletes were "almost certainly" more than 50ml and therefore doping violations.

-The report revealed Usada was aware of one infusion, involving four-time Olympic gold medal winner, Farah.
+The report revealed Usada was aware of one infusion, involving four-time Olympic gold-medal winner Farah.

-The report states: "Oregon Project athlete Mo Farah received an L-carnitine infusion from British physician Robin Chakraverty in April 2014."
+It states: "Oregon Project athlete Mo Farah received an L-carnitine infusion from British physician Robin Chakraverty in April 2014."

 Salazar had sent instructions by email to Barry Fudge, a UK Athletics physiologist, to assist him in "preparing an L-carnitine infusion for Mo Farah to use prior to Farah's marathon debut, set to occur in the London marathon" on 13 April, 2014.

-The Salazar email to Fudge included an infusion protocol used one other, unnamed, NOP athletes.
+The Salazar email to Fudge included an infusion protocol used on other, unnamed, NOP athletes.

 Usada's investigation revealed its scientists believed that the large increases in L-carnitine levels in several NOP athletes' bodies after infusion would not be possible if the 50ml limit was adhered to.

-In Farah's case, according to the report, Usada had not obtained medical evidence of the dosage taken ahead of the race, in which he finished eighth, four minutes behind the winner.
+In Farah's case, according to the report, Usada had not obtained medical evidence of the dosage taken before the race, in which he finished eighth, four minutes behind the winner.

 The report adds: "Usada continues to investigate circumstances related to L-carnitine use by Mo Farah."